mailcow/mailcow-dockerized-docs/docs/u_e-redis.md

 Redis is used as a key-value store for rspamd's and (some of) mailcow's settings and data.
-If you are familiar with redis please read the [introduction to redis](https://redis.io/topics/introduction) and maybe visit this [wonderfull guide](http://try.redis.io/) on how to use it.
+If you are unfamiliar with redis please read the [introduction to redis](https://redis.io/topics/introduction) and maybe visit this [wonderfull guide](http://try.redis.io/) on how to use it.

 ## Client